 Mr. Zhao made his first concert appearance at age five, and his solo debut in the Beijing Concert Hall at age nine.
 He garnered further attention in 1988 upon winning second prize at the First Chinese National Cello Competition, and he went on to win more than 13 competitions, awards and honors.
 His career has seen him performing in over 40 cities around the world, including a successful solo debut at the Weil Recital Hall (Carnegie Hall) in New York.
-Festival appearances include Grand Teton Festival, Ojai Music Festival, La Jolla Music Society SummerFest, Mainly Mozart Music Festival, Idyllwild Arts Summer Festival, Great Wall International Music Academy in Beijing, Global Chinese Orchestra in Macau and the Asia Philharmonic Orchestra in Japan and Korea.
-Mr. Zhao’s many recordings – as both a soloist and an ensemble artist – are often featured on radio stations K-MOZART, K-PBS, XLNC-1, CNR.CN and K-USC.
+Some of his many festival appearances include Ojai Music Festival, La Jolla Music Society SummerFest, Mainly Mozart Music Festival, Idyllwild Arts Summer Festival, Great Wall International Music Academy in Beijing, Global Chinese Orchestra in China, the Asia Philharmonic Orchestra in Japan and Korea and the Qingdao International Music Festival.
+And, since 2018, Mr. Zhao was invited to serve as principal cellist for one of the longest running of all professional orchestra festivals, the Grand Teton Music Festival.
+Mr. Zhao’s many recordings – as both a soloist and an ensemble artist – are often featured on radio stations K-MOZART, KPBS, CNR.CN and KUSC.

-Born in Beijing in 1976, Yao Zhao began his studies on the cello and piano at age four under the instruction of his father, a distinguished cellist and pedagogue.
-He attended the Central Conservatory of Music in Beijing and later, in the U.S., attended Idyllwild Arts Academy and the Thornton School of Music at the University of Southern California where he studied under renowned cellist, Professor Eleonore Schoenfeld.
+Born in Beijing in 1976, Yao Zhao began his studies on the cello and piano at age four under the instruction of his father, Xuelian Zhao, who is a distinguished cellist and teacher.
+He attended the Central Conservatory of Music in Beijing and later, in the U.S., attended Idyllwild Arts Academy and the Thornton School of Music at the University of Southern California where he studied under renowned pedagogue, Professor Eleonore Schoenfeld.